Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 European leaders are still looking for a concrete details about what U.S. involvement would be toward building a security guarantee for Ukraine.

-Still, Rutte, the NATO Secretary-General, called Trump’s commitment to security guarantees “a big step, a breakthrough.”
+Still, Rutte called Trump’s commitment to security guarantees “a big step, a breakthrough.”

-Trump briefed Zelenskyy and European allies shortly after the Putin meeting.
+Trump had briefed Zelenskyy and European allies shortly after Friday's Putin meeting.
 Details from the discussions emerged in a scattershot way that seemed to rankle the U.S. president, who had chosen not to outline any terms when appearing afterward with Putin.

 European officials confirmed that Trump told them Putin is still seeking control of the entire Donbas region, even though Ukraine still controls a meaningful share of it.